SCHOLARSHIPS (merit-based reductions)

 There is a $250 scholarship for a score of 135 or more on either version of the AMC10 given in February 2012.

 There is a $250 scholarship for a score of 125 or more on either version of the AMC12 given in February 2012.

 There is a $250 scholarship for each student

 who wins a slot on a 2012 state or territorial team at MATHCOUNTS nationals,

 MATHCOUNTS National Winners

-Also, scholarships cannot be combined with financial aid (need-based reductions).
+Also, merit scholarships cannot be combined with financial aid (need-based reductions).
 You may take one or the other, whichever lowers your tuition more.

 Parents: Was your child admitted early, and you would like to get the early-payment fee reduction, but you don't know yet if you child qualifies for